LuisLarg/DefendTheTown/README.md

 </tr>
 </table>

-Until the time runs out, try to defend the town from the monsters attack!
+Until the town fall, try to defend it from monster attacks!

 Technical Info.
 ---------------